BenWiederhake/narrate/README.md

 ## Current limitations / TODOs

 - There's no line-editing and I don't plan to change that.
-- Try to be more robust against changes.
-Maybe make it all lower-case, white-space stripped before hashing?
+- Not robust against small changes.
+However, teaching a computer what's a "small" change and what isn't is out of the scope for this.
 - Make the names bold or something.

 ## Breaking news